croteaucarine/simdjson_node_objectwrap/README.md

 **Note** : This is a master projet and is **still in developement**.
 I am still woriking on some approaches to omptimze performances, but results so far seems interesting.

 ## Requirements
-(to be completed).
-When upgraded to simdjson 3.0 (coming soon!), any computer shoud be able to run projet.
+When upgraded to simdjson 0.3.1 (coming soon!), any computer shoud be able to run projet.
 Performances are a lot more interesting on computers with an SIMD architecture.

 ## Getting started
 ```